rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-machines/device-runtime.md

 Different developers build and manage software for devices differently. rapyuta.io supports two primary ways for application developers to manage software on a device.
-This enables developers the freedome to use the current software with minimal changes, if any, as well as choose to leverage an entirely new runtime for new generation of software. rapyuta.io defines these ways as device runtimes.
+This enables developers the freedom to use the current software with minimal changes, if any, as well as choose to leverage an entirely new runtime for a new generation of software. rapyuta.io defines these ways as device runtimes.

 ### Preinstalled
 The preinstalled runtime is designed to support existing software that is already *preinstalled* on the device.
-This software may be delivered by traditional system images, package manager or by other means, additionally this software is often managed by custom solutions that software initialization. rapyuta.io makes it possible for the developer to leverage the numerous innovative features of the platform composition, automation, management and tooling functionality of the platform without having to rework existing workflow.
+The existing software may be delivered by the traditional system images, package manager or by other means, additionally, this software is often managed by the custom solutions that software initialization.

+rapyuta.io makes it possible for the developer to leverage the numerous innovative features of the platform composition, automation, management and tooling functionality of the platform without having to rework an existing workflow.

 ### Containerized: Docker Runtime
-Containers offer a logical packaging mechanism in which applications can be abstracted from the environment in which they actually run.
+Containers offer a logical packaging mechanism in which applications can be abstracted from the environment in which they run.
 This decoupling allows container- based applications to be deployed easily and consistently, regardless of whether the target environment is the public cloud, or a connected device.
 Containerization provides a clean separation of concerns, as developers focus on their application logic and dependencies.
-This makes it possible to offer critical features for distributed connected robotics like transactional software updates, rollback releases and deliver content signed software to ensure consistent operation across multiple robots in multiple locations. rapyuta.io has first class support for containers on the device and the cloud.
+Hence, it is possible to offer critical features for distributed connected robotics like transactional software updates, rollback releases and delivers content signed software to ensure consistent operation across multiple robots in multiple locations.

+rapyuta.io has first-class support for containers on the device and the cloud.
 It strives to maintain identical workflows, tools and interfaces while providing tools like the build engine that enbale developers to leverage these new workflow patterns like gitops for robots.

-To set docker compose as the default runtime on a device select **Use docker compose as default runtime** checkbox while adding the device.
+To set docker-compose as the default runtime on a device select **Use docker compose as default runtime** checkbox while adding the device.